src-r-r/src-r-r.github.io/orig_content/pages/faq.md

 **We're a fortune 500 company.
 Does that interest you?**

 Yes.
-I've been focusing on serving enteprrise clients for the past several years.
+I've been focusing on serving entrprise clients for the past several years.
+Just focus on fast and efficient onboarding so I can help your team out as soon as possible.
+Time is money and I want to be respecful of your time.
-Just make sure your hiring process isn't a garbage pile.

 **Are you willing to take a coding challenge?**